yeehaa123/rizom-monorepo/apps/rizom.ai/src/content/Pages/event.md

+---
-# Rewriting the Rules of Work
+title: Rewriting the Rules of Work
+---

 ## Where Purpose Meets Play